outdreamer/build-a-cure-1/docs/variable_physics.md

   - can you exert control on variance distribution of resources (power, energy, info) to produce changes in default physics at scale?

   - can you exert operations on uncertainties (and uncertainty objects & attributes like measurement/calculation potential, changes/patterns in change rules) to aggregate uncertainties or produce emergent certainties

+    - combinations of random vars producing predictable vars (due to predictability of randomness property in inputs) - does certainty cascade/accrete like variance does?

     - aligning uncertainties (variance/variance generator distribution, divergence, superpositions) to produce certainties (measurement threshold, standardization, energy concentration, information, guaranteed randomness)

     - example: this is similar to how you dont need to measure an individual particle's electron position if you assemble a bunch of particles and the output of their electron spins generates adequate measurement potential

   - visualize: